flutter/website/src/docs/development/tools/devtools/visual-debugging.md

 debugRepaintRainbowEnabled = true;
 ```

-## Highlight Oversized Images
+## Highlight oversized images

 This option highlights images that are too large by both inverting their colors
 and flipping them vertically:

 ![A highlighted oversized image]({% asset tools/devtools/debug-toggle-guidelines-oversized.png @path %})

-These are images that are unnecessarily using more memory than required.
+The highlighted images use more memory than is required;
-For example, if a large 5MB image is being displayed at 100 width and height.
+for example, a large 5MB image displayed at 100 by 100 pixels.

 Such images can cause poor performance, especially on lower-end devices
-and when you have many images, such as in a list view.
+and when you have many images, as in a list view,
+this performance hit can add up.
 Information about each image is printed in the debug console:

 ```console
 dash.png has a display size of 213×392 but a decode size of 2130×392, which uses an additional 2542KB.
 ```

-Images that are deemed too large if they use at least 128KB more than required.
+Images are deemed too large if they use at least 128KB more than required.

 ### Fixing images